roguerammer999/bowlingstats/README.md

 ####Revision history:
+- 3-03-17
+  - Minor changes to bgame_v2 code only.
+Zero-pin throws are now correctly recorded as dashes.
+Reduced bgame_v2 from 173 lines to 163 lines; it is also easier to follow along.
+  - No change in output graphics (see 3-02-17 for latest output).

 - 3-02-17
   - Revamped the whole visual interface to look more like a bowling scorecard.
 It is more consistent, as well as much easier to read.
 Numbers are in boxes instead of being separated by spaces.
   - Games now store date and ordinal (e.g. 3rd game of the day) data.
 This is also displayed when a game is loaded.